 The following is a sampling of the many inaccuracies that were included in the Grand Jury report:

 1) Inaccuracy: The County Executive inappropriately failed to file a county financial disclosure form and was given a special favor by the Suffolk County Ethics Commission “allowing” him to file the state financial disclosure form instead.

-The County Executive was required to file a state form, and the Suffolk County Ethics Commission was mandated by New York State law to accept it.
+Reality: The County Executive was required to file a state form, and the Suffolk County Ethics Commission was mandated by New York State law to accept it.

-The Grand Jury was mistaken because it relied on testimony from an attorney with a conflict of interest rather than the state’s leading ethics experts who agreed the Executive filed properly.
+Reality: The Grand Jury was mistaken because it relied on testimony from an attorney with a conflict of interest rather than the state’s leading ethics experts who agreed the Executive filed properly.

 2) Inaccuracy: The state form is less extensive and seeks less information than the county form (media outlets suggested that there was an attempt to conceal information).

 Ethics experts have noted that the county form asks so many fewer questions that it was, at all relevant times, not in conformance with state law.
 (For example, the county form did not ask about travel reimbursement, future contracts, information regarding emancipated children, positions in political parties, gifts, or transfers under market value.)
 The legislature had to change the county law to add these questions last year.